luk036/ellipsoid-method/ell-review.md

 #### Termination Criteria and the Stall Guard {#sec:termination}

-The optimization form of the cutting plane method is often driven by a binary search on the best-so-far value $\gamma$, and the search terminates when the width of the current bracket falls below a prescribed tolerance.
+The optimization form of the cutting-plane method is often driven by a binary search on the best-so-far value $\gamma$, and the search terminates when the width of the current bracket falls below a prescribed tolerance.
 A common implementation compares this width, which scales with the magnitude of the